samaita/blog/content/posts/audit-test-data-and-penalty.md

 ## Changing the weights would hide the problem

-I could increase the weight of `Cimareme` until Candidate B wins.

-But there is no reason to make Cimareme inherently more important.
+I could increase the weight of `Cimareme` until Candidate B wins, but there is no reason to make Cimareme inherently more important.

 In another address, Ngamprah might genuinely be the intended subdistrict.
 Both hierarchies are valid.

 The useful signal is not which location name I prefer, but how much of the input each candidate can explain.

 I also considered allowing confidence to go above `1.0`.
-That would give Candidate B more room to accumulate a higher score.

-But it would not address why Candidate A could reach maximum confidence while leaving part of the address unexplained.
+That would give Candidate B more room to accumulate a higher score, but it still would not explain why Candidate A could reach maximum confidence while leaving part of the address unexplained.

-The information I needed was already available.
+The information I needed was already available in the unused evidence.

 ## Penalizing evidence that a candidate ignores